 Recent and significant cases include:

-- Acting for Apple in its ongoing appeal against the European Commission’s 2016 State aid decision alleging that Ireland granted €13 billion of aid to Apple’s Irish non-resident subsidiaries (led by Daniel Beard QC).
+- Acting for Apple in its ongoing appeal against the European Commission’s State aid decision alleging that Ireland granted €13 billion of aid to Apple.

 James has strong expertise in EU and UK competition law.

-He worked for the Competition Team of the European Commission’s Legal Service from 2008 to 2014, representing the Commission in numerous cases before the European Courts.
+He worked for the Competition Team of the European Commission’s Legal Service from 2008 to 2014, representing the Commission in numerous cases before the European Courts, including the AstraZeneca Article 102 TFEU litigation, the Lundbeck “pay for delay” cases (at the General Court), and the Football Association Premier League (Mrs Murphy) preliminary reference.
 He has also worked as a référendaire (2003- 2007) to Judge John D. Cooke who was one of the pre-eminent competition specialists at the General Court.

 James is a co-author of the chapter on “Enforcement and Procedure” in the upcoming edition of Bellamy & Child “European Union Law of Competition” (8th Edition).
 His specific experience includes the following:

-- Case T-892/16 Apple v Commission (ongoing) – member of the Monckton counsel team (led by Daniel Beard QC) representing Apple’s Irish non-resident companies in their annulment action against the Commission’s decision that Ireland granted €13 billion of State aid in the form of tax opinions reducing the companies’ Irish taxable base.
-Instructed by Freshfields Bruckhaus Deringer.
+- Case T-892/16 Apple v Commission (ongoing) – representing Apple in its annulment action against the Commission’s decision that Ireland granted €13 billion of State aid in the form of tax opinions reducing Apple’s’ Irish taxable base.

-- Peugeot v SKF and others: Acting for SKF in the follow-on damages action taken by Peugeot in the Competition Appeal Tribunal arising out of the ball bearings cartel (2018 – settled on the eve of trial).
+- Peugeot v SKF and others: acting for SKF in the follow-on damages action taken by Peugeot in the Competition Appeal Tribunal arising out of the ball bearings cartel.

-- Acting for Samsung in the appeal by Iiyama to the Court of Appeal relating to the CRT damages action (2017)
+- Iiyama: acting for Samsung in the appeal by Iiyama to the Court of Appeal relating to the CRT damages action (2017).

-- Acting for Apple Inc. in action brought in the High Court by Nokia for infringement of standard essential patents in the mobile telecommunications industry and related FRAND issues (with Meredith Pickford QC and Ligia Ospeciu) (2017 – settled)
+- Nokia v Apple: acting for Apple Inc. in action brought in the High Court by Nokia for infringement of standard essential patents in the mobile telecommunications industry and related FRAND issues.

-- Acting for Samsung (led by Jon Turner QC and Meredith Pickford QC) in the Unwired Planet litigation regarding standard essential patents in the High Court and Court of Appeal (see, e.g., EWCA Civ 489).
-James acted as sole counsel for Samsung in a contested specific disclosure application in the High Court ( EWHC 3137).
+- Unwired Planet v Huawei, Samsung and others: acting for Samsung in the Unwired Planet litigation regarding standard essential patents in the High Court and Court of Appeal (see e.g., EWCA Civ 489 and EWHC 3137).

 - Joined Cases C-403/08 and C-429/08 Football Association Premier League (FAPL) v Murphy (ECLI:EU:C:2011:631): preliminary reference from the High Court regarding territorial limitations imposed by the FAPL on national broadcasters showing Premier League football games.
 Represented the Commission as sole competition counsel before the Grand Chamber of the CJEU.